Independent study project in Politics

-The ISP is a 10,000 word essay (dissertation) on an approved topic within the areas of interest of the department.
+The ISP is a 10000-word essay (dissertation) on an approved topic within the areas of interest of the department.
 The essay allows students to engage in independent research on a topic of their choosing under the guidance of an academic supervisor.
 Students learn how to ask a pertinent question and how to go about answering it through research and writing.
-Students are required to attend four workshops on doing an ISP – two in Term 1 and two in Term 2.
-The purpose of these workshops is to provide support throughout the process over the year.
+Students are required to attend a compulsory weekly seminar on doing an ISP.
+The course runs throughout terms one and two and is intended to be a forum in which students present their ideas and get feedback from peers as well as a forum for support and guidance on how to write an UG dissertation.
 Students who would like to undertake an ISP should start planning in towards the end of the second term of the preceding year.
 They must submit a title and a short synopsis (max.
 500 words) of the topic to the supervisor and ISP Convenor for approval by the last Friday of September, prior to the beginning of the academic year.
 Approval will depend on the feasibility of the proposal and the availability of appropriate supervision.
 Acceptance to the course depends on the attainment of a 2.1 average in second year courses.
-The deadline for submitting the ISP is the first Friday of the first week of Term 3.

 To take this course you must have a mark of 2:1 or above in Year Two.
 Students CANNOT take BOTH an Independent Study Project and two Extended Essays.